scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 )
 ```

-Methods are covered in detail in the Data Modeling section of this Overview, and in the Reference documentation.
+Methods are covered in detail in the [Data Modeling][data-1] section of this Overview.